Martin-Ferreira-O/DiscordSecurity/README.md

+# Abandoned project, if you want to build you are free to do it

 # DiscordSecurity
 ## Keep your server completely secure

 [Discord Security is a bot to keep your Discord server completely safe **__Invite here__**](https://discordapp.com/oauth2/authorize?client_id=823693385046949929&scope=bot&permissions=8)